- Healthy Places

 Snohomish Health District collected hundreds of birds and mosquito samples between 2002 and 2007.
 Only one virus-positive bird was found in 2002, and two birds with West Nile were found in 2006.
 The local surveillance program was discontinued in 2008.

-The Snohomish Health District does not track or collect dead birds.
+The Snohomish County Health Department does not track or collect dead birds.

 Cockroaches are less common in Washington than in crowded cities and the southern regions of the United States.
 However, where cockroaches are present, their droppings and leftovers can be a significant trigger for asthma in humans.
 Make sure that you kill cockroaches safely so that humans and animals aren't hurt.

-Pest control is an important part of routine Food Safety inspections by Snohomish Health District.
+Pest control is an important part of routine Food Safety inspections by Snohomish County Health Department.
 The health inspectors work with food establishment operators to implement pest control maintenance plans.